Wadey56/todo-list/README.md

 ## reflection

 as per my project notes i made a quick design on figma
-this will made producing my css much easier as i already have the visualisation
+this will make producing my css much easier as i already have the visualisation

 before writting any code i have spent a lot of (too much) time on point 1. of the project
 i have had to refresh myself on object constructors, factory functions and classes